 Understanding the Process

-The Clean Environment Commission is established under The Environment Act (1988) to provide an independent avenue through which the public can participate in the decision making process regarding the environment in Manitoba.
-The Commission provides advice and recommendations to the Minister of Sustainable Development regarding environmental issues and licensing.
-A summary of the process is available here.
+Created under Section 6 of The Environment Act (1988) the Manitoba Clean Environment Commission ) provides a mechanism through which the public can participate in the environmental review process in Manitoba.
+The Commission also provides advice and recommendations to the government with respect to environmental issues and licensing matters.